- Instructions for applying for a Faculty Development Award or Faculty Fellowship

 Deadlines for applying for and reporting on Faculty Development Awards and Fellowships.

-These general principles apply to all categories within the faculty development awards program (e.g., Professional Development Awards, Faculty Fellowships (May Brodbeck Humanities Fellowship/James Van Allen Natural Sciences Fellowship, Old Gold Summer Fellowships).
+These general principles apply to all categories within the faculty development awards program (Professional Development Awards and Faculty Fellowships, including the May Brodbeck Humanities Fellowship/James Van Allen Natural Sciences Fellowship and Old Gold Summer Fellowships).

 Named in honor of distinguished UI faculty, these fellowships provide an opportunity for other scholars to contribute to the fields of study in which these distinguished faculty are most clearly recognized.
 There are two awards, the May Brodbeck Humanities Fellowship and the James Van Allen Natural Science Fellowship, awarded in alternate years.